 - On the following page, please click 'Confirm'.

 Please note that if you log back in to your account during the 21 day period the account will be reactivated.

 You also have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK data protection authority.
 The ICO's contact details as are follows: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF; Tel: 0303 123 1113 (local rate) or 01625 545 745; https://ico.org.uk/global/contact-us/

 It is important to us that children can enjoy our Services in a responsible manner.
 We encourage parents and guardians to supervise their children's online activities by, for example, adopting control tools available from online services and software suppliers that help provide a child-friendly online environment including by preventing children from disclosing their personal data online without parental permission.

-If you are aged 12 or under (a child), we will require permission from your parent, carer or person with parental responsibility in order for you to register for a Premier League account.
-If you are a child, you will be asked to give the name and email address of the person with parental responsibility for you.
-A confirmation email will then be sent to them.
-Your Premier League account will only become active once that person has responded to that email confirming their parental responsibility and providing their consent.
+If your child is aged 12 or under, we will require permission from you as a parent, carer or person with parental responsibility in order for your child to register for a Premier League account.
+On registering for an account, your child will be asked to give the name and email address of the person with parental responsibility.
+A confirmation email will then be sent to you as the person with parental responsibility.
+Your child’s Premier League account will only become active once you have responded to that email confirming your parental responsibility and providing your permission.
 We may take other reasonable steps to confirm parental responsibility.

-All personal data in respect of non-authorised child accounts is deleted immediately where parental consent has been refused and after 21 days if a child’s account is not verified.
+All personal data in respect of non-authorised accounts relating to users aged 12 and under is deleted immediately where parental consent has been refused and after 21 days if an account relating to a user aged 12 and under is not verified.

 Premier League Data Protection Lead